markmal/freeship-plus-in-lazarus/README.md

 rudders - keels - engine - propellers in different regimes and of service conditions of a ship.
-The analyzable system includes a hull, appendages, a propeller and the engine (i.e. resistance, power, a thrust and a torque), and also various service conditions (heaving, a wind, a shallow-water effect, a regime of tow / pushing, etc...) refer to http://www.hydronship.net for furtehr description.
+The analyzable system includes a hull, appendages, a propeller and the engine (i.e. resistance, power, a thrust and a torque), and also various service conditions (heaving, a wind, a shallow-water effect, a regime of tow / pushing, etc...) refer to http://www.hydronship.net for full description.